Phase Cancellation in Audio Mixing & Mastering: How to prevent this

 Emerson reply:

 Phase cancellation is a serious issue in recording/mixing/mastering.
-Your problem is indeed phase cancellation.
+Your problem is indeed phased cancellation.
 It is because your left and right guitars are “out of phase” with each other (like 180 degrees).
 You will NOT notice this problem when played in stereo but the problem will seriously affects when your audio signal is converted to mono.

 An out of phase can be best explained graphically, supposing you have a stereo sound wave below: